Nov 14, 2019

 We know you want to get the most out of whatever service you choose.
 That probably means some combination of great music, affordable pricing, and a licensing agreement that protects you and your projects.

-Finding the right music for your videos should be fast, affordable, and easy, so we’re here to give you the resources to make an educated decision.
+Finding the right music for your videos should be fast, affordable, and easy, so we’re here to give you the tools to make an educated decision.

-But first and foremost, let’s be honest: You’re going to want an outside opinion.
+Before we get any further, let’s be honest: You’re going to want an outside opinion.
 We get that.
-And most times you want to hear from someone you already know, like a fellow creator.
+And most times you want to hear from someone you already know and trust.

-YouTube is like a watering hole for other content creators who are dealing with similar challenges and questions.
-It’s your free catalog of other product reviews from filmmakers and vloggers who’ve tested out different royalty free music options and shared their thoughts about them.
+YouTube is like a watering hole for content creators.
+You can hear from people that are dealing with challenges and questions similar to what you're going through.
+It’s also a free catalog of product reviews from filmmakers and vloggers who’ve tested out different royalty free music options and shared their thoughts about them.

 Here are some of the most in-depth reviews we found that break down the Artlist vs Soundstripe comparison.